atmughrabi/CAPI-Precis/README.md

 ### CAPI
 1. Simulation and Synthesis
   * This framework were developed on Ubuntu 18.04 LTS.
-  * ModelSIM is used for simulation and installed along side Quartus II 18.1.
+  * ModelSim is used for simulation and installed along side Quartus II 18.1.
   * Synthesis requires ALTERA Quartus, starting from release 15.0 of Quartus II should be fine.
   * Nallatech P385-A7 card with the Altera Stratix V GX A7 FPGA is supported.
   * Environment Variable setup, `HOME` and `ALTERAPATH` depend on where you clone the repository and install ModelSim.